our coffee story

 The origins of this initiative trace back to a ten-day trek in Nepal.

-Following a series of life’s setbacks as a result of COVID-19, our founder set out toward the Himalayas in search of clarity.
-Along the steep paths, he met indigenous mothers harvesting coffee cherries with babies strapped to their backs, working with remarkable strength despite harsh conditions.
+After COVID-19, our founder set out towards the Himalayas in search of clarity.
+Along steep mountain paths, he encountered indigenous mothers harvesting coffee cherries with babies strapped to their backs, working with quiet, formidable strength despite the harsh terrain.
+Their resilience was striking, but it also revealed a sobering contrast.
+While many grapple with temporary uncertainty, these women live with limited choices as a daily reality.